 Mild Forms of Constipation

-Water is another natural form of remedy for constipation.
-Note that dehydration is one of the causes of this ailment, so hydrating the body is one of the most effective solutions.
+Water is another natural remedy for constipation because dehydration is one of the causes for bowel issues.
+Well hydrating your dog can be one of the most effective solutions.

-Administering Pedialyte and Gatorade is also recommended because these types of drinks contain electrolytes which are far more effective than water in restoring the balance of water inside the body.
-You should note, however, that all these forms of drinks are more effective when given in small amounts frequently.
+Administering Pedialyte and Gatorade is also recommended.
+These types of drinks contain electrolytes which are more effective than water in restoring a balance inside the body.
+The best strategy while using these forms of drinks is to give your dog small amounts frequently.

 Exercising can stimulate regular bowel movements, so make sure that you take your dog for a walk at least once a day.
-It would be even better if your pet can run around, as this will be a form of exercise too.
+It would be best if your pet could run around, as this is a better form of exercise.

-If your dog is still suffering from constipation even after going through all the natural remedies, your vet may recommend using Pediatric rectal suppositories.
-These suppositories are used for human infants, but they are safe for dogs too.
+If your dog is still suffering from constipation even after trying all the natural remedies, your vet may recommend using Pediatric rectal suppositories.
+These suppositories are used for human infants, but they are also safe for dogs.
+Ask your veterinarian.

 If Your Dog Won’t Drink